hphelion/documentation/index.md

 ##For further information## {#SeeAlso}

 There's a lot of information out there to help you get going with your services.
-We recommend you take a look at the list below, and then begin poking around:
+We recommend you take a look at the list below:

 <!--add a link to the release notes at GA-->

-* Check out the [Getting Started Guide](https://community.hpcloud.com/article/getting-started-guide/) in our [Knowledge Base](https://community.hpcloud.com/) to help you get started navigating the web interface, activating your services, and getting up and running with the various available services
+* See [Getting Started with HP Public Cloud Console](/hpcloudconsole/) to navigate the web interface and activate services.

 * If you're a developer, you'll want to look at the [OpenStack software development kit (SDK) information](https://wiki.openstack.org/wiki/SDKs).

-* Take a look at the a site map of the [documentation available on the site](/sitemap) for a full list of the technical content pages available on the site
+* Take a look at the a site map of the [documentation available on the site](/sitemap) for a full list of the technical content pages available on the site.

-* If flat lists aren't your thing, there's also a [site overview](/site-overview) that includes pointers to key pages that you might find helpful
+* See also a [site overview](/site-overview) that includes pointers to key pages that you might find helpful.

-And if you have a question, feel free to [post something over on our forums](https://connect.hpcloud.com).
+If you have a question, feel free to [post something over on our forums](https://connect.hpcloud.com).
 We'd love to help.